-Custom

-Custom is where you can set Limits on how the robot functions and monitor the associated Tolerance.
+Custom Custom is where you can set Limits on how the robot functions and monitor the associated Tolerance.

-I finalize an explanation and the reliable to the state of the state o Power Limits maximum mechanical work produced by the robot in the environment.
+Power Limits maximum mechanical work produced by the robot in the environment.
 This limit considers the payload a part of the robot and not of the environment.
 Momentum Limits maximum robot momentum.
-Stopping Limits maximum time it takes the robot to stop e.g. when an Time emergency stop is activated.
+Stopping Time Limits maximum time it takes the robot to stop e.g. when an emergency stop is activated.
 Stopping Distance Limits maximum distance the robot tool or elbow can travel while stopping.
-NOTICE Restricting stopping time and distance affect overall robot speed.
+Image: NOTICE Restricting stopping time and distance affect overall robot speed.
 For example, if stopping time is set to 300 ms, the maximum robot speed is limited allowing the robot to stop within 300 ms. Tool Speed Limits maximum robot tool speed.
-Tool Force Limits maximum force that the robot tool exerts on the environment to prevent clamping situations.
+Tool Force Limits maximum force that the robot tool exerts on the envir prevent clamping situations.
 Elbow Speed Limits maximum robot elbow speed.
 Elbow Force Limits maximum force that the elbow exerts on the environment to prevent clamping situations.